Choosing the best survival radio: Top 10 for savvy survivors

 - 100% refund guarantee

-This durable device is easy to use, with a powerful solar panel, and a fantastic in-built battery for charging your smartphone.
+This durable device is easy to use, with a powerful solar panel and a fantastic built-in battery for charging your smartphone.

 The hand crank included is also very efficient, with the option to access up to 20 minutes of radio usage for one minute of cranking.